Here's to Everything (Ooh La La)

 "Here's to Everything (Ooh La La)" is a song recorded by British recording artist Misha B, released as her third official single on 28 April 2013.
 The song was produced by Mike 'Scribz' Riley and written by Misha B and Talay Riley.
-The song fuses R&B with dub step, reggae, pop, drum & bass elements, whilst also sampling the hook from The Fugees' 1996 single "Fu-Gee-La", which itself is based on Teena Marie's 1988 hit "Ooo La La La".
+The song fuses R&B with dubstep, reggae, pop, and drum and bass elements, whilst also sampling the hook from the Fugees' 1996 single "Fu-Gee-La", which itself is based on Teena Marie's 1988 hit "Ooo La La La".

-The single was featured on Digital Spy's 10 tracks you need to hear Playlist.
+The single was featured on Digital Spy's 10 tracks you need to hear playlist.
 So So Gay listed it on their Singles of the Week.

 Background

 Composition

 "Here's to Everything" was written by Misha B and Talay Riley and produced by Scribz Riley.
 According to Misha, the concept of the track is "here's to all the lows that make beautiful highs".
 On sampling, she revealed that Lauryn Hill is one of her musical inspirations; "I had to be cautious, she's one of my inspirations."

 In an interview with on BBC 1xtra Misha B informed CJ Beatz that from the age of nine she had always wanted to produce a song about "what life meant to me", to "write a song entitled or just surrounding the concept here’s to everything"; the track is a "toast to life!
 It’s a feel good song celebrating everything life throws at you.
 I loved making it and had been waiting to write a song like this for ages.
 Here it is!
 Here’s to everything!".

 Soul Culture noted that "the upbeat single" was fused R&B with reggae, pop, drum & bass elements, while Digital Spy mentioned "bouncy drums that burst on the drum 'n' bass-pop chorus".
 Misha B described the sound of the track as "dub step infused with a splash reggae and dance", with "a dancey reggae style which I hope will get everyone dancing.
 Reggae is a style close to my heart, and I love to draw on my Jamaican roots.
 So Drums and rhythm are a real priority to me."